Mera Peak Climbing Overview

 After the downpour, the skies and mountain views are at their best but the trails will be muddy and dangerous and may result in failure.
 Also, there are chances of avalanches and landslides making the trip unsafe.
 But if you are determined to undertake it during the monsoon, choose either late September or early June and go with extra preparation.

 With the arrival of December, the Himalayan region gets ready to welcome the driest and coldest season, winter.
 The temperature starts to drop drastically, especially during the nights at the higher elevation.
 The aftermath of the heavy snowfall might block the trekking paths.
-However, it is doable to make the attempt with the proper planning, tools, and assistance from a certified climbing guide, especially in early December.
-In fact, if you appreciate solitude and quiet landscape, December is the best month for trekking.
+However, it is doable to attempt with the proper planning, tools, and assistance from a certified climbing guide, especially in early December.
+If you appreciate solitude and quiet landscapes, December is the best month for trekking.

 Permits to do Mera Peak Climbing